gocd/docs.go.cd/content/advanced_usage/business_continuity/monitor_switch_to_sec.md

 3. **Switch standby GoCD Server to primary**

-    As mentioned in the ["You need to know that ..."](introduction.html#you-need-to-know-that) section, the standby GoCD Server needs to be restarted before it can become the primary GoCD Server.
+    As mentioned in the ["What you need to know..."](introduction.html#what-you-need-to-know) section, the standby GoCD Server needs to be restarted before it can become the primary GoCD Server.
 While doing this, you need to set the `go.server.mode` system property to the value `primary`.

     ```
     -Dgo.server.mode=primary